 - Keeps a physical existence in the state

-For more information on foreign qualification, forming a corporation or LLC for your business or for complete details on other helpful business legal services, please do not hesitate to CONTACT US.
+For more information on foreign qualification, forming a Florida corporation or Florida LLC for your business or for complete details on other helpful business legal services, please do not hesitate to CONTACT US to speak with a skilled Florida business attorney.